What are the top ten most downloaded routes Train-Sim.com?

 3 - Start MSTS and select "Carrizo Gorge v2.0".
 Go to Explore Route and pick a starting point for your adventure.

-contains the route.
+The sda21_patch.zip file will patch version 2.0 of the San Diego & Arizona Railway to version 2.1.
 You can download it from my Downloads Page.

 3 - Start MSTS and select "Carrizo Gorge v2.1".
 Go to Explore Route and pick a starting point for your adventure.